Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies

-We draw samples of deep-field magnitude zeropoint offsets from a Gaussian with standard deviation equal to the photometric zero point uncertainty in the Y3 deep fields catalogue in the relevant band as measured by \citet*{y3-deepfields}.
-For each zeropoint-error realization, we perturb all magnitudes in the mock \balrog catalogue with these zeropints and rerun the \sompz procedures to generate a perturbed $n(z).$ In this way we generate a full ensemble of $n(z)$s reflecting the uncertainty of our redshift calibration due to the photometric calibration.
+We draw samples of deep-field magnitude zero-point offsets from a Gaussian with standard deviation equal to the photometric zero point uncertainty in the Y3 deep fields catalogue in the relevant band as measured by \citet*{y3-deepfields}.
+For each zero-point-error realization, we perturb all magnitudes in the mock \balrog catalogue with these zero-points and re-run the \sompz procedures to generate a perturbed $n(z).$ In this way we generate a full ensemble of $n(z)$s reflecting the uncertainty of our redshift calibration due to the photometric calibration.

 It then remains to transfer the variation among the $n(z)$s in this simulation-based ensemble to a corresponding data-based ensemble of $n(z)$ distributions.
 We implement a novel application of Probability Integral Transforms (PITs) to achieve this.
 This PIT method transfers the variation encoded in the ensemble from simulated $n(z)$ (ensemble A) to our fiducial data result to ultimately yield a second ensemble (ensemble B).
 In brief, we achieve this by transferring the difference between the values of the quantile function of each realisation.
 For the details of this implementation, see Appendix \ref{app:pit}.
 The impact of this source of uncertainty is shown in Fig. \ref{fig:redshift_range} and \ref{fig:barsummary} and documented in Table \ref{tab:uncertainty}.